bpoulain/bpoulain.github.io/101_Color.md

 - **Johann Wolfgang von Goethe** (1749-1832), _Theory of Colours_ (1810)
 - **Charles Hayter** (1761–1835), _A New Practical Treatise on the Three Primitive Colours Assumed as a Perfect System of Rudimentary Information_ (1826)
 - **Thomas Young** (1773–1829)
+- **George Field** (1777–1854), _Definitive or Fundamental Scale of Colours.
+Chromatography, or, A treatise on colours and pigments, and of their powers in painting_ (1835)
 - **Michel Eugène Chevreul** (1786–1899), _The principles of harmony and contrast of colours_ (1839)
 - **Arthur Schopenhauer** (1788–1860), _On Vision and Colours_ (1816)
 - **Charles Albert Keeley** (1821-1899), _The Colour Conundrum_ (1873)